-Information below represents reported segments for the years ended June 30, 2012 and 2011.
-Net income (loss) from hotel operations consist of the operation of the hotel and operation of the garage.
-Net income for rental properties consist of rental income.
-Operating income for investment transactions consist of net investment gain (loss) and dividend and interest income.
+Information below represents reported segments for the years ended June 30, 2013 and 2012.
+Segment income from Hotel operations consists of the operation of the hotel and operation of the garage.
+Segment income from real estate operations consists of the operation of the rental properties.
+Loss from investments consists of net investment loss, dividend and interest income and investment related expenses.